 Sponsored Story - The default ad type.
 These are cost-per-impression ads informed by reader engagement.

-Viewable Impressions - How often a reader scrolls down to the Disqus forum below-the-fold to see Reveal ads.
-Your Reveal earnings are based in part on Viewable Impressions.
+Viewable Impressions - How often a reader scrolls down to the Disqus forum below-the-fold to see Disqus ads.
+Your Ads earnings are based in part on Viewable Impressions.

-Viewability Percent - How often a reader scrolls down to view Reveal ads as a percentage of total pageviews.
+Viewability Percent - How often a reader scrolls down to view Disqus ads as a percentage of total pageviews.
 In other words, the percentage of viewable impressions per total impressions on your page.